Bird wing: High aspect ratio wings

 High aspect ratio (elongated) wings confer high flight efficiency for flights of long duration.
 When combined with a low wing loading, they are used for slow flight.
 This may take the form of almost hovering (as used by kestrels, terns and nightjars) or in soaring and gliding flight, particularly the dynamic soaring used by seabirds, which takes advantage of wind speed variation at different altitudes (wind shear) above ocean waves to provide lift.
 Low-speed flight is also important for birds that plunge-dive for fish.

 Soaring wings with deep slots

 These wings are favored by larger species of inland birds, such as eagles, vultures, pelicans, and storks.
 The slots at the end of the wings, between the primaries, reduce the induced drag and wingtip vortices by "capturing" the energy in air flowing from the lower to upper wing surface at the tips, whilst the shorter size of the wings aids in takeoff (high aspect ratio wings require a long taxi to get airborne).

+Traumatology

+A wing injury is often crippling for flying birds, preventing them from feeding, socializing, or avoiding predators.
+In addition to a refusal to fly, bone fractures and other major injuries may present a droop or other unusual positioning of the wing, alongside general distress.
+Injuries typically require immediate specialized veterinary care, and euthanasia may be considered an ethical option for patients incapable of sustaining themselves due to permanent injury.
+Amputation and similar surgical operations on injured wings can have severe long-term effects and complications in birds of prey, up to and including death.

+Small species like the killdeer take heavy advantage of this perceived vulnerability through the behavior of injury-feigning.
+A parent patrolling a nest will react to potential predators by vocalizing and presenting one or both wings at an extended angle, simulating a fracture; The predator therefore attempts to attack the healthy parent rather than continue foraging for the eggs or chicks.